zen-xu/ghostty/README.md

 and software.
 You can use this as a drop-in replacement for your existing terminal emulator.

-**Project Status:** Pre-Alpha.
-It now supports enough to be used day to day for my use case, but is still missing a lot of functionality.
+**Project Status:** Alpha.
+It is a minimal terminal emulator that can be used for day-to-day work.
+It is missing many nice to have features but as a minimal terminal emulator it is ready to go.
+I've been using it full time since April 2022.

 ## Roadmap and Status